-The warning signs of eating disorders are sometimes hard to detect, especially if the individual denies or purposely hides his or her struggle with food.
+The warning signs of eating disorders are sometimes hard to detect, especially if the individual denies or purposely hides their struggle with food.
 Watch for dramatic calorie reduction, purging behaviors, uncontrollable overeating, and/or unrelenting distress about body weight and shape.
-The Emily Program treats all types of eating disorders in people of all ages.
-Take our self-assessment quiz to see if it’s time to contact us for real help, or call 1-888-EMILY-77 (1-888-364-5977) today.
+The Emily Program treats all types of eating disorders in people of all ages and genders.

-An eating disorder, such as anorexia or bulimia, is classified as a mental illness that affects an individual’s eating habits and causes severe distress about body weight and shape.
+An eating disorder, such as anorexia or bulimia, is classified as a mental illness that affects an individual’s eating habits and can cause severe distress about body weight and shape.
 A person’s disturbed eating patterns may include inadequate nutrition or periods of excessive food intake.
 Eating disorders are serious, even deadly conditions that can affect any age group, gender, or race.
-If you or someone you love is struggling with food, schedule an eating disorder assessment with The Emily Program today or call us at 1-888-EMILY-77 (1-888-364-5977) for real help.
+If you or someone you love is struggling with food, schedule an eating disorder assessment with The Emily Program today or call us at 1-888-364-5977 for real help.
 And real hope.

 Eating disorder signs and symptoms

 Eating disorders affect a person physically, behaviorally, emotionally, and psychologically.
 Prominent indications include:

 Frequently talking about food, weight, and shape

 Rapid or persistent decline or increase in food intake

 Abuse of diet pills, laxatives, diuretics, or emetics